Blendify/blender-manual/blender_docs/manual/addons/io_fbx.rst

 - Object animation (location, scale, rotation)
 - Object groups
 - Object parent/child hierarchy.
 Note, parents/children will only be exported if they are selected.
-  Do not use skinned meshes as children of other objects (except their own armature) This doesn't work reliably.
+  Do not use skinned meshes as children of other objects (except their own armature) because it doesn't works reliably.

 Object Types: